junxit/us-congress-bills-111/bill.md

   - **(2)** by striking paragraph (3) and inserting the following:
     > - **(3)** prescribe requirements for persons reporting accidents, as defined in section 1101(a), that may be investigated by the Board under this chapter;

-- **(b)** *Interim safety recommendations and measures* Section 1116 is amended by adding at the end the following:
+- **(b)** *Urgent safety recommendations and interim measures* Section 1116 is amended by adding at the end the following:
-  > - **(c)** *Interim safety recommendations and measures* Nothing in this section shall restrict the Board from—
+  > - **(c)** *Urgent safety recommendations and interim measures*
+  >   - **(1)** *Limitation on statutory construction* Nothing in this section shall restrict the Board from—
-  >   - **(1)** making urgent safety recommendations, identified through an ongoing safety investigation or study, to any regulatory department, agency, or instrumentality of the Federal Government or a State or local governmental authority or a person concerned with transportation safety; or
+  >     - **(A)** making urgent safety recommendations, as identified by the Board during an ongoing safety investigation or study, to any department, agency, or instrumentality of the Federal Government, a State or local governmental authority, or a person concerned with transportation safety; or
-  >   - **(2)** recommending interim measures to mitigate risks to transportation safety pending implementation of more comprehensive responses by the appropriate department, agency, instrumentality, authority, or person.
+  >     - **(B)** recommending interim measures, as identified by the Board, to a department, agency, instrumentality, authority, or person described in subparagraph (A) to mitigate risks to transportation safety pending implementation of more comprehensive responses by the department, agency, instrumentality, authority, or person.
+  >   - **(2)** *Inclusion in final accident reports* If the Board makes an urgent safety recommendation or recommends an interim measure before completing a relevant final accident report, if any, the urgent safety recommendation or interim measure shall also be reflected in the final accident report.

 - **(c)** *Evaluation and audit* Section 1138(a) is amended by striking “conducted at least annually, but may be”.